Social Media Freedom

 BY GWEN GRIFFIN

 Sometimes I think technology is one of the best things to happen to this world, and sometimes I think it’s the worst.
-Technology makes it possible to stay connected with friends and family through social media, talk face-to-face with long-distance loved ones, do research on the spot, deliver food, order groceries…. seriously, we can do it all!
+Technology makes it possible to stay connected with friends and family through social media, talk face-to-face with long-distance loved ones, do research on the spot, deliver food, and order groceries…. seriously, we can do it all!
 This past year has really shown us how far technology can go and how we can all still communicate with one another during unsettling times.
 But because we are so connected and have gotten so used to instantaneous lifestyles, sometimes I think it’s hard for us to really connect with the physical world and live in the moment.
-It’s also so hard not to use social media when it really started to take off when I was in middle school and high school (we can’t forget about the AIM and MySpace days).
-Don’t get me wrong, I have my iPhone in my hand ALL THE TIME.
+It was also so hard not to use social media when it really started to take off when I was in middle school and high school (we can’t forget about the AIM and MySpace days).
+Don’t get me wrong; I have my iPhone in my hand ALL THE TIME.
 Still, I definitely notice when I’ve had too much screen time and almost feel like I’ve become disconnected from reality, especially when I catch myself mindlessly scrolling on social apps.

 Even after working an eight-hour day, exercising, and going through my daily routine, I still find myself on my phone for hours on social media.
 Just like most people, I love using social media for inspiration in all aspects of my life; this includes recipes, workouts, travel, home decor, and hobbies.
 While I do think social media is a great way to connect and gather inspiration from people all over the world, I find myself feeling disconnected sometimes and exhausted, and I believe everyone needs a little social media freedom because the burnout from it is so real.

-I started to notice some of my habits with social media when I was in college, once it felt like I always needed to be up to date on the latest pics, trends, etc. I felt pressured to go out more and socially exhaust myself just to keep up with the people I followed.
+I started to notice some of my habits with social media when I was in college once it felt like I always needed to be up to date on the latest pics, trends, etc. I felt pressured to go out more and socially exhaust myself just to keep up with the people I followed.
 Most of the interactions and relationships I had felt disingenuous and forced just to “do it for the gram”… lol.
 Over time, I became more insecure and started going through a vicious cycle of comparing myself, my lifestyle, and my body to the people I followed.
-I share this because I do believe social media apps are good, but I wasn’t the best at developing a healthy relationship with social media a few years ago, and too much of anything can be a bad thing.
+I share this because I believe social media apps are good, but I wasn’t the best at developing a healthy relationship with social media a few years ago, and too much of anything can be bad.